TykTechnologies/tyk-helm-chart/README.md

 You can also directly modify the service in your Tyk Dasboard, though if the ingress is recreated, the changes may not be retained.

 When an ingress is removed, the services will be removed from the API Gateway as well.

+### TLS

+Tyk supports the TLS section for the ingress controller.
+If you set a TLS entry with a secret, the controller will retrieve the certificate from K8s and load it into the encrypted certificate store in Tyk and dynamically load it into the ingress.
+You can manage the certificate from within Tyk Dashboard.

 ## Using the injector